 There is more than meets the eye when it comes to being an administrative analyst.
 For example, did you know that they make an average of $27.23 an hour?
 That's $56,636 a year!

 Between 2018 and 2028, the career is expected to grow 14% and produce 118,300 job opportunities across the U.S.

 There are certain skills that many administrative analysts have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, writing skills and communication skills.
+We discovered that a lot of resumes listed analytical skills, communication skills and problem-solving skills.

 Choosing the right major is always an important step when researching how to become an administrative analyst.
-When we researched the most common majors for an administrative analyst, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on administrative analyst resumes include associate degree degrees or high school diploma degrees.
+When we researched the most common majors for an administrative analyst, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on administrative analyst resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become an administrative analyst.
 In fact, many administrative analyst jobs require experience in a role such as administrative assistant.
-Meanwhile, many administrative analysts also have previous career experience in roles such as customer service representative or office manager.
+Meanwhile, many administrative analysts also have previous career experience in roles such as customer service representative or executive assistant.